chris-caballero/Portfolio-Website/README.md

 ## Getting Started

-If you want to use my website as a reference, you can clone this repository and run it with the following instructions:
+If you want to use my website for reference, you can clone this repository and run it with the following instructions:

 1. Clone this repository to your local machine:
    ```